 - You can ask your electricity provider to check the meter readings and give you the exact value.

 Before purchasing a solar panel or setting up a solar system, take some time out and think about your weather conditions.
 While some areas bask in the sun throughout the year, some regions are not so bright.

 So, the same solar panel installed in both regions will have different outputs.

 Does this mean you need larger and more panels if you live in a gloomy area?
 Not necessarily.
-You need to select the optimally sized solar panel according to the amount of sunlight you receive.
+You must select the optimally sized solar panel according to the sunlight you receive.

 Follow these steps to figure it all out –

 - You first need to figure out the peak sunlight hours in your area.
 Usually, it is between 9 to 3 PM every day.